 5 Steps to Shift from Reactive to Proactive Quality Management

-You don’t build a proactive quality culture with one big fix.
+You don’t build proactive quality management with one big fix.
 You do it by shifting small habits, priorities, and conversations.

 I recently spoke with Atty Chakraborty, a Quality Systems Engineer at Analog Devices.
 She was also named Quality Magazine’s 2025 Rookie of the Year.

-She shared how she moved her team from reacting to issues as they came up to planning ahead and preventing them.
+She shared how she moved her team from reacting to potential problems as they came up to planning ahead and preventing them through a robust quality management system (QMS).

 This shift did not happen through a single mandate, but through six months of getting people on board and talking openly about the goals.

 She managed this without overwhelming her team or burning bridges.
 She taught her team to work through problems instead of handing them answers.
-That shift made improvements stick.
+That switch made continuous improvements stick.

-Here are the steps from our conversation that any quality leader can apply to start making this change.
+Here are the effective steps from our conversation that any quality leader can implement to start making this change.

 Before any change was possible, Atty Chakraborty had to recognize the patterns of reactive work.
 Her early days were defined by ad hoc requests and constant interruptions.
 She described it as a “reactive fire mode where things pop up and they have to be handled immediately.”